Plymouth State University

-Plymouth State University (PSU), formerly Plymouth State College, is a public university in the towns of Plymouth and Holderness, New Hampshire.
+Plymouth State University (abbrevriated PSU), formerly Plymouth State College, is a public university in Plymouth, New Hampshire, United States.
 As of fall 2020, Plymouth State University enrolls 4,491 students (3,739 undergraduate students and 752 graduate students).
 The school was founded as Plymouth Normal School in 1871.
 Since that time, it has evolved to a teachers college, a state college, and finally to a state university in 2003.
 PSU is part of the University System of New Hampshire.

+History

+The current Plymouth State University traces its origins to 1871, when the state of New Hampshire acquired the Holmes Plymouth Academy to become a teachers college, the "Plymouth Normal School".
+The school would go through two more name changes over the subsequent century, becoming the "Plymouth Teachers College" in 1939 and the "Plymouth State College" in 1963.
+In between these name changes in 1948, the school expanded its curriculum to include graduate degrees.
+The college gained university status from the state in 2003, thus adopting its current name, "Plymouth State University".

 Academics

 The university offers BA, BFA, BS, MA, MAT, MBA, MS, and MEd degrees, the Certificate of Advanced Graduate Studies (CAGS), and the Doctor of Education (EdD) in Learning, Leadership, and Community.
-Plymouth State is accredited by the New England Association of Schools and Colleges, the New Hampshire Postsecondary Education Commission, and the National Council for Accreditation of Teacher Education (NCATE).
-Program-specific accreditations include the Accreditation Council for Business Schools and Programs (ACBSP) for undergraduate and graduate degrees; the Commission on Accreditation of Athletic Training Education (CAATE) for athletic training; the Council on Social Work Education (CSWE) for social work; the Society of Public Health Education and the American Association of Health Education (SOPHE/AAHE) for health education; and the Council for Accreditation of Counseling and Related Educational Programs (CACREP) for the Master of Education in Counselor Education, including mental health counseling and school counseling concentrations.
+Plymouth State is accredited by the New England Commission of Higher Education, the New Hampshire Postsecondary Education Commission, and the National Council for Accreditation of Teacher Education (NCATE).
+Program-specific accreditations include the Commission on Accreditation of Athletic Training Education (CAATE) for athletic training; Accreditation Council for Business Schools and Programs (ACBSP) for undergraduate and graduate degrees; the Council on Social Work Education (CSWE) for social work; the Society of Public Health Education and the American Association of Health Education (SOPHE/AAHE) for health education; and the Council for Accreditation of Counseling and Related Educational Programs (CACREP) for the Master of Education in Counselor Education, including mental health counseling and school counseling concentrations.

 The university currently has 19 academic departments.
 Within each department there are several different study options and degree programs.
 The most popular majors at Plymouth State are business and education.
 Other popular majors include physical education, health education, art, social science, psychology, and communication studies.
 In 2011, Plymouth State University added a BS in nursing degree to its list of available programs of study.

 Beginning in fall of 2017, the university switched to a "cluster model" with seven interdisciplinary areas instead of academic departments or colleges.
 The clusters are: